-The HIP6021 monitors and precisely controls 4 output voltage levels (Refer to Block and Simplified Power System Diagrams, and Typical Application Schematic).
+The ISL6440A monitors and precisely controls 4 output voltage levels (Refer to Block and Simplified Power System Diagrams, and Typical Application Schematic).
 It is designed for microprocessor computer applications with 3.3V, 5V, and 12V bias input from an ATX power supply.
-The IC has a synchronous PWM controller and three linear controllers.
-The PWM controller (PWM) is designed to regulate the microprocessor core voltage (VOUT1).
-PWM controller drives 2 MOSFETs (Q1 and Q2) in a synchronous-rectified buck converter configuration and regulates the microprocessor core voltage to a level programmed by the 5-bit digital-to-analog converter (DAC).
-One of the linear controllers is designed to regulate the advanced graphics port (AGP) bus voltage (VOUT2) to a digitally-programmable level of 1.5V or 3.3V.
-Selection of either output voltage is achieved by applying the proper logic level at the SELECT pin.
-The remaining two linear controllers supply the 1.5V GTL bus power (VOUT3) and the 1.8V memory power (VOUT4).
+The microprocessor core voltage (V{OUT1}) is controlled in a synchronous rectified buck converter configuration.
+The PWM controller regulates the microprocessor core voltage to a level programmed by the 5-bit digital-to-analog converter (DAC).

+The AGP bus voltage (VOUT2) is set using the SELECT pin to either a 1.5V linear regulated output or to the $3.3V{\rm IN}$ through a pass device.
+Selection of either output voltage is set depending on the logic level of the SELECT pin.

+The two remaining linear controllers supply the 1.5V GTL bus power (V{OUT3}) and the 1.8V memory power (V{OUT4}).
+These output voltages are user adjustable.
 All linear controllers are designed to employ an external pass transistor.